neijrr/nextcloud_passwords_handbook_ru/Administrators/Notifications/Platform-Support-Notification.md

 This change only affects future updates of the app.
 The currently installed version of the app will continue to work just like it does now.

-_However it might happen that some third party services used by the app will stop working over time._
+_However it might happen that some third party services used by the app will stop working at some point._
 _It can also happen that apps and other tools using the passwords api will require a newer version of that api to work._
 _If this happens, we will **NOT** fix it._

 ## Will the app stop working if i update?
 **NO**

-Nextcloud will check the minimum requirements before updating an app and won't advertise updates you can not install.
+Nextcloud checks the minimum requirements before updating an app and won't advertise updates you can not install.
-Any update shown in the app store can be installed, even if your server does not meet our minimum requirements of the latest version of passwords.
-If a [legacy support release](../System-Requirements#lsrlegacy-support-releases) is available for your system, it will be distributed automatically trough the Nextcloud appstore and you can install it as a regular update.
+If a [legacy support release](../System-Requirements#lsrlegacy-support-releases) is available for your system, it will be distributed automatically through the Nextcloud appstore and you can install it as a regular update.
 If you install an update manually (by uploading the new version to your server), Nextcloud will just deactivate the app.

 ## Why are you doing this?